billsix/programmingFromTheGroundUp/docs/source/linking.rst

 ::

-   as printf-example.s -o printf-example.o
+   as -32 printf-example.s -o printf-example.o
-   ld printf-example.o -o printf-example -lc \
+   ld -m elf_i386 printf-example.o -o printf-example -lc \
       -dynamic-linker /lib/ld-linux.so.2

 Then run the program with ``./printf-example``, and it should say this: